Esri/geodev-hackerlabs/README.md

 # ArcGIS Geodev Hackerlabs

-A place to learn how to build geo apps with ArcGIS.
+A place to learn how to build geo apps with the ArcGIS platform.

 ## Welcome